openbmc/phosphor-pid-control/README.md

 them within operating conditions.
 It may require coordination with host-side tooling and OpenBMC.

+## Maintanership
+This repository, while relatively stable, has been without an active maintainer for some time and should be considered unmaintained.
+If you have an expertise in this code, meet the requirements to be a maintainers, and an incentive to keep it functional, please reach out to the TOF and/or the currently listed maintainer(s).

 ## Overview

 The BMC will run a daemon that controls the fans by pre-defined zones.
 The